kragorg/dng/chapters/2025-05-11 — Dungeons and Gardens.md

 The dreams kept coming, mostly nonsensical.
 Gradually, they formed some thought— a command and a promise for greater power.
 ‘Go north.
 Cross the frozen north.
-To Eiselcross.’
+To Foren in Eiselcross.’
 Don’t know why exactly.
 Maybe to find something.
 Maybe to smash something.